Israel is at war with Hamas. Here’s what to know - KESQ

 US Secretary of State Antony Blinken has meanwhile been shuttling around the region, visiting Israel, the occupied West Bank and Jordan.
 Defense Secretary Lloyd Austin also arrived in Israel on Friday.

-The US has sent a carrier strike group to the eastern Mediterranean Sea, Austin said earlier.
+The US has ordered two carrier strike groups to the eastern Mediterranean Sea, Austin said on Saturday.
 A US official told CNN that the US is also sending more fighter jets to the Middle East to deter any Iranian potential aggression or an expansion of the fighting beyond Israel’s borders.

 Israel may also face the threat of new fronts opening in the war.
 Of its immediate neighbors, it is only at peace with Jordan and Egypt, and is officially in a state of war with Lebanon and Syria.
 Israel has said it is ready in case there are attacks from those two countries.